John Antioco: Blockbuster

 Antioco took over as Blockbuster CEO in July 1997.
 When he joined the company, it was struggling financially, with cash flow down 70 percent during the second quarter of the 1997 financial year.
 This was in part due to Blockbuster's expansions into areas outside the video retail market, such apparel sales and a chain of music stores called Blockbuster Music.
 Antioco decoupled Blockbuster Music from its video division, putting it under separate management.
 The music store division was sold in August 1998 by Blockbuster's parent company Viacom to Wherehouse Entertainment for $115 million.
 Early in Antioco's CEO tenure, Blockbuster also ended its relationships with Virgin Interactive, Discovery Zone, and Spelling Entertainment.

-In 1998, Antioco entered Blockbuster into revenue-sharing agreements with Hollywood studios, which allowed its stores to obtain many copies of new releases at a lower price than their competitors.
+In 1998, Antioco entered Blockbuster into ground breaking revenue-sharing agreements with Hollywood studios, which allowed its stores to obtain many copies of new releases at a lower price than their competitors and rectify the problem of unavailability of recently released Hollywood movie hits.
 In August 1999, Antioco took Blockbuster public, selling 18 percent of its stock on the New York Stock Exchange and raising $465 million.
 On the day of the initial public offering, he rang the opening bell of the NYSE alongside actress Rene Russo.
 At the time, Blockbuster's market share in the video rental space had recently grown to 31 percent.

 In 2004, Antioco oversaw the launch of a new DVD subscription service called Blockbuster Online.
 The service allowed customers to rent Blockbuster DVDs online and have them delivered by mail.
 By the end of 2006, Blockbuster Online had approximately two million subscribers.
 In 2007, Antioco pushed to expand the service and rebranded it as Blockbuster Total Access, which in addition to offering online DVD rentals, also allowed customers to return a Blockbuster Online DVD to a brick and mortar Blockbuster store to receive one additional free rental.

 Under Antioco, Blockbuster launched these services in part to compete with Netflix, which at the time was a growing competitor in the video retail space.
-It has been widely reported that, in 2000, Netflix co-founders Reed Hastings and Marc Randolph offered to sell their company to Blockbuster for $50 million, but Antioco declined.
-Hastings and Randolph have also claimed this in books and interviews.
-Antioco has disputed this version of events, stating that he never had serious discussions with Hastings or Randolph about acquiring Netflix.
-In 2007, at the Sundance Film Festival, Antioco and Hastings met to discuss the possibility of Netflix purchasing Blockbuster Online.
-Antioco preferred a full merger, and a deal between the two companies was never struck.
+By the last quarter of 2006, Blockbuster’s Total Access subscriber base was growing at a faster rate than Netflix.
+In September 2000, Netflix founders offered to sell their company to Blockbuster for $50 million.
+Antioco laughed them out of the room.
+Netflix shifted to streaming in 2007.
+Blockbuster filed for bankruptcy in 2010.
+Today, Netflix is worth over $200 billion.

-Antioco left Blockbuster in 2007 due to disagreements with Blockbuster board members, most notably billionaire investor Carl Icahn, over disagreements about company strategy.
+Antioco left Blockbuster in 2007 due to strategy disagreements with Blockbuster board members over the continued support for the expansion of Blockbuster online business, most notably billionaire investor Carl Icahn, regarding the company's strategy.